 You do this by constructing the longest and most complex words on a crossword-style game board using the word tiles you’re dealt.

 Popular since its release in 2009, Words With Friends has become the go-to competitive word puzzle game to play online.
-It’s great to help you stay connected with friends and family who live far away.
+It’s a great way to stay connected with friends and family who live far away.

 To play Words With Friends 2, you can visit their website, or download the free app on Google Play or Apple App Stores.

 Jigsaw Explorer offers lots of fun puzzles to solve online every day.
-It has different difficulty levels and even ‘mystery’ puzzles, which only reveal a portion of the full image before you begin the jigsaw puzzle.
+It has different difficulty levels and even ‘mystery’ puzzles, which only reveal a portion of the full image before you begin.

 5. Chess.com